fathym-deno/eac-runtime/docs/getting-started/Configure.md

 };
 ```

 The application lookup must use the same key used to define the application.
 Then we define the `PathPattern`, which gives the project information that it needs to resolve the Request.
-The priority is used to order applications during request resolution.
+The priority is used to order applications during request resolution, with higher piroirty applications being processed first.

-If you go ahead and start the runtime, then navigate to `/redirect`, you should be automatically redirected to the site you configured.
+If you go ahead and start the runtime, then navigate to <a href="http://localhost:8000/redirect" target="_blank">`/redirect`</a>, you should be automatically redirected to the site you configured.

 #### Proxies

-Next we will look at configuring a proxy application.
+Next we will configure a proxy application.
 This allows us to configure a URL to host our backend services on:

 ```typescript ./src/plugins/MyDemoPlugin.ts
 const pluginConfig: EaCRuntimePluginConfig = {